HauseMasterZ/swift-type/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE) of this project.
+By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE) of this project.

 Thank you for your contribution!

--- Maddox
+-- HauseMaster